Sign up now to receive more information about studying at Middlesex University London.

-In this module you will explore and develop a variety of creative and innovative studio, practice and text-based approaches within a range of subjects.
-This will allow you to establish a reflective and critical context for the development of advanced work within your chosen discipline, informed by research and contextual knowledge.
+In this module you will explore appropriate contexts for conducting socially engaged art practice in a way that is effective and meaningful in relation to your wider interests and networks.
+This will allow you to establish a reflective and critical context for the development of advanced work in this field, informed by research and contextual knowledge.

 In this module you will explore key critical and disciplinary debates in contemporary creative and cultural practice and theory at an advanced level.
 This will enable you to establish a comprehensive investigative approach to creative practice and methodologies, and one that explores the critical interrelationship between theory and practice.

 In this module you will examine a diverse range of advanced approaches to art and design research, enabling you to produce an advanced, articulate and coherent body of work that reflects a personal vision and language that is appropriate to your chosen field.
 You will also examine, critically evaluate and develop the language(s) used to articulate research in art and design.

 In this module you will develop a proposal for work within a community or collaborative context focusing on the needs of a particular group.
 You will develop the skills and knowledge required to create collaborative and participatory work in a wider social environment, resulting in a research-backed proposal for a practical project.

 Using research methodologies, concepts and processes previously explored in the course you will realise a significant project in the public domain that is rooted in social engagement and aims for social change.
 This will be accompanied by a critical and reflective piece of writing that demonstrates your resolution and expertise.

 You can find more information about this course in the programme specification.
 Optional modules are not offered on every course.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.